Sustainability and environment: a guide for businesses

 - how recycling can lower the cost of your waste collection and which materials your business can recycle

-To find out more about cost saving through waste reduction download the Waste Less Save More Guide (PDF, 2MB) guide for North London businesses.
+To find out more about cost saving through waste reduction download the Waste Less - Save More: A guide for North London businesses (PDF, 2MB)

 Business must ensure that their hazardous waste is disposed of correctly.
 Common items are classed as hazardous waste including: